rickintveld/trade-copier/docs/API.md

 **Trade Commands:**
 - `open` - Open a new position
 - `close` - Close an existing position
+- `partial_close` - Close a partial volume from an existing position
 - `modify` - Modify an existing position

 ---